-Spencer Pearlman, Security Researcher at Detectify, presented A Hacker’s Approach to Finding Security Bugs in Open Source Software in a partnered webinar with friends at Debricked.
-We’ve embedded the webinar into this blog post, and you can catch up on the highlights below.
+Spencer Pearlman, Security Researcher at Detectify, presented A Hacker’s Approach to Finding Security Bugs in Open Source Software in a partnered webinar with friends at Debricked [watch on demand].
+You can catch up on the highlights below.

 Securing modern web applications takes new approaches, and this includes looking at it from a hacker’s perspective.
 Here are highlights from the presentation on how tech teams can apply the same hacker mindset to discover vulnerabilities in open-source software in their tech stack.